 In December 2007, the FASB issued SFAS No. 141 (revised), Business Combinations (SFAS 141(R)).
 SFAS 141(R) relates to business combinations and requires the acquirer to recognize the assets acquired, the liabilities assumed, and any noncontrolling interest in the acquiree at the acquisition date measured at fair values on the acquisition date.
-This statement must be adopted prospectively by our company for all business combinations occurring on or after January 1, 2009.
+This statement must be adopted prospectively by the Company for all business combinations occurring on or after January 1, 2009.
 Early adoption is not allowed.
-Our company is currently evaluating the impact of SFAS 141(R) on our financial position and results of operations.
+The Company is currently evaluating the impact of SFAS 141(R) on its financial position and results of operations.

 In December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements - an amendment to ARB No. 51 (SFAS 160).
 This statement establishes accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
 It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity that should be reported as equity in the consolidated financial statements.
-It also requires consolidated results of operations to include amounts attributable to both the parent and noncontrolling interest, with disclosure on the consolidated statement of operations of the amounts attributable to the parent and noncontrolling interest.
-The statement also requires that equity transactions by and between each part be accounted for as equity transactions unless the parent company loses its controlling interest in the subsidiary.
-In the event the parent company loses its controlling interest, the investment in the subsidiary will be adjusted to fair value, and a gain or loss on investment will be recognized in the statement of operations.
-Our company is currently evaluating the impact the adoption of SFAS 160 will have on our financial position and results of operations.
+It also requires consolidated results of operations to include amounts attributable to both the parent and noncontrolling interest, with disclosure on the consolidated statement of operations of the amounts attributable to the parent and noncontrolling interest, with disclosure on the consolidated statement of operations of the amounts attributable to be parent and noncontrolling interest.
+The statement also requires that equity transactions by and between each part be accounted for as equity transactions unless the parent company loses its controlling interest, the investment in the subsidiary will be adjusted to fair value, and a gain or loss on investment will be recognized in the statement of operations.
+The Company is currently evaluating the impact the adoption of SFAS 160 will have on its financial position and results of operations.